-- Does the project use critical partnerships or collaborations?
-If so, to what extent does the application include well-defined working relationships between the research institution and all partners? - Does the application clearly describe the involvement and scope of work of the partners and their willingness to commit to ensuring the successful implementation of the study?
-Does this include providing or facilitating access to relevant study participants, implementation, or outcome data within the proposed period of performance? - To what extent are the relationships and activities of the partnerships described in the Research Strategy documented by a signed Data Sharing Agreement, Letter of Support, or Memorandum of Understanding that delineates the intent and capabilities of each partnership?
+- To what extent does the application demonstrate access to the data, or include a plan for accessing the data, necessary to complete the proposed research within the proposed period of performance? - To what extent does the Research Strategy clearly describe the working relationships between the applicant institution and all partner organizations, including community partners? - To what extent does the Research Strategy clearly describe the involvement and scope of work each partner is willing to complete to ensure the success of the proposed research within the proposed period of performance? - To what extent are the relationships and activities of the partnerships described in the Research Strategy documented by a signed Data Sharing Agreement, Letter of Support, or Memorandum of Understanding that clearly delineates the intent and capabilities of each partnership?